tommyettinger/colorful-gdx/README.md

 from green to blue, while `1.0f` is used for colors from yellow to red.
 For chromatic mildness, `0.0f` is used for colors from blue to red, while `1.0f` is used for colors from green to yellow.
 When both warmth and mildness are `0.5f`, that represents a grayscale color, which means it makes no change to the hue or saturation of the image drawn.
 For alpha, it acts exactly like alpha does normally in SpriteBatch.
-YCwCmA uses a similar naming convention to [YcbCr](https://en.wikipedia.org/wiki/YCbCr) or [YCoCg](https://en.wikipedia.org/wiki/YCoCg), both close relatives.
-The reason this library uses YCwCmA instead of YCoCg is that it is comparable in computational cost to transform to and from RGB, but the luma is somewhat more accurate with YCwCmA, and the warmth axis is very useful for aesthetic reasons.
+YCwCm uses a similar naming convention to [YcbCr](https://en.wikipedia.org/wiki/YCbCr) or [YCoCg](https://en.wikipedia.org/wiki/YCoCg), both close relatives.
+The reason this library uses YCwCm instead of YCoCg is that it is comparable in computational cost to transform to and from RGB, but the luma is somewhat more accurate with YCwCm, and the warmth axis is very useful for aesthetic reasons.
 As an example of the aesthetic usage, you could move an image into warm or hot hues when a fire is nearby, or into cooler hues when the weather is freezing.
 When warmth is very high, it is also nice to be able to move mildness up and down, which makes the color mimic that of fire (going from red embers to yellow sparks, spending more time near orange flame).